The History of Seguin Public Libraries

 In January of 1998 the Townships of Christie, Foley, Humphrey, part of Monteith and the village of Rosseau amalgamated to become the Township of Seguin.

-At that time there were libraries in Christie, Humphrey and Rosseau.
-People who lived in Foley Township used the library in Parry Sound, however once amalgamation occurred Foley residents could not use the Parry Sound library without having to pay a non-resident fee, or they could use one of the library branches in the new Township of Seguin.
+Before the amalgamation there were libraries in Christie, Humphrey and Rosseau while residents in the Foley Township used the library in the Town of Parry Sound.
+When amalgamation occurred Foley residents could no longer use the Parry Sound Public Library without paying a non-resident fee, or they could use one of the further library branches in the Township of Seguin.

-Consideration at the Board level regarding opening a library facility in Foley began in 1997 and continued for a long time, along with discussion with Seguin Township.
-Eventually in 1999 it was decided the Board, in conjunction with the Township, would open a small library in the old Foley Township Offices (old Foley School).
+The Seguin Public Libraries Board began consideration towards opening a library facility in Foley in 1997.
+In 1999 it was decided by the Seguin Public Libraries’ Board, in conjunction with the Township of Seguin, that they would open a small library in the vacant Foley Township offices.
+Prior to being a township office space, the building was the Foley School, Falding School and is presently a privately owned business.
 The Board would be given an empty classroom, but would have to find shelving and a desk etc. to use.
 The circulation counter was the original counter from the Foley Township office.

-In spring of 2000 the Foley Branch opened.
-The Foley library stayed in this location for three years.
+In the spring of 2000 the Foley branch opened.
+The Foley Library stayed in this location for three years.
 It then moved south, down Rankin Lake Rd., into what had been the Mennonite School and Church.
 The library was in the basement of that building where is stayed until 2014.